 - Adjustable rate mortgages offer lower introductory payments

 - FHA loans are helpful for people who want to purchase with a low down payment

 - Home possible mortgages provide more flexible funding options

 If you’re not sure which mortgage type is the best fit for your lifestyle and long-term goals, a loan specialist can help identify the right fit.
-Click here to reach out to a loan specialist at Fifth Third Bank, and you will hear back within 90 minutes.
 If you need down payment assistance, Fifth Third also offers help for those who qualify.
 When you decide the best mortgage type for you, start the application process.
 Those who pre-qualify will simply continue the process at this step.

 5. Close on the loan

 At closing, you’ll make your down payment and sign documents.
 Your lender will pay the seller and any real estate brokers included in the transaction, and the home will be yours.

 When the closing process is over, you’ll officially become a homeowner.
 Moving forward, make sure to submit your monthly mortgage payment on time and start working to make the home your own.
 Happy homeownership!